-Level 3 alternative investments whose fair values are estimated using unobservable inputs include private credit and real estate opportunity funds, and natural resources, private equity, venture capital, distressed debt, and offshore limited partnerships.
+Level 3 alternative investments whose fair values are estimated using unobservable inputs include private credit and real estate opportunity funds, and natural resources, private equity, venture capital, distressed debt, offshore limited partnerships, environmental sustainability partnerships, and secondary partnerships.
 The Endowment has estimated the fair value of its alternative investments, such as partners' capital per share, without adjustment.
 The following are descriptions of each alternative investment:

-The Endowment has an investment in a private credit fund of \$5,581,977 and \$2,542,224 at December 31, 2021 and 2020, respectively.
-The Endowment has committed a total of \$12,000,000 and has unfunded commitments of \$7,269,014 and \$2,868,482 as of December 31, 2021 and 2020, respectively.
+The Endowment has an investment in a private credit fund of \$5,990,194 and \$5,581,977 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$12,000,000 and has unfunded commitments of \$7,183,230 and \$7,269,014 as of December 31, 2022 and 2021, respectively.
 These funds are ineligible for redemption and the typical lives of the partnerships are 9 years and 10 years from the date of formation but can be extended under certain circumstances.
 The partnership invests primarily in U.S. corporate middle market direct lending, with some exposure to non-U.S. corporate middle market direct lending, real estate lending and private credit opportunities.

-The Endowment has an investment in a real estate opportunity fund of \$20,473,249 and \$13,558,183 at December 31, 2021 and 2020, respectively.
-The Endowment has committed a total of \$30,000,000 and has unfunded commitments of \$14,437,801 and \$8,029,258 as of December 31, 2021 and 2020, respectively.
+The Endowment has an investment in a real estate opportunity fund of \$20,566,989 and \$20,473,249 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$30,000,000 and has unfunded commitments of \$12,450,721 and \$14,437,801 as of December 31, 2022 and 2021, respectively.
 These funds can be redeemed quarterly with 120 days advance notice prior to the last business day of the calendar quarter.
 The partnership invests primarily in non-core private real estate funds.
 The objective of the fund is to deliver non-core real estate exposure primarily through external real estate managers.

-The Endowment has an investment in a natural resources partnership of \$2,876,999 and \$1,823,791 at December 31, 2021 and 2020, respectively.
-The Endowment has committed a total of \$4,000,000 and has unfunded commitments of \$1,272,000 and \$1,802,000 as of December 31, 2021 and 2020, respectively.
-These funds are ineligible for redemption and the typical life of the partnerships is 12 years from the date of formation but can be extended under certain circumstances.
+The Endowment has an investment in a natural resources partnership of \$3,614,431 and \$2,876,999 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$4,000,000 and has unfunded commitments of \$740,000 and \$1,272,000 as of December 31, 2022 and 2021, respectively.
+These funds are ineligible for redemption and the typical life of the partnership is 12 years from the date of formation but can be extended under certain circumstances.
 The partnership invests primarily in limited partnerships, which in turn, make oil, gas, and other natural resource-related investments with the objective of obtaining long-term growth of capital.

-The Endowment has investments in international and domestic private equity partnerships of \$16,262,537 and \$11,034,009 at December 31, 2021 and 2020, respectively.
-The Endowment has committed a total of \$35,500,000 and has unfunded commitments of \$20,888,750 and \$13,175,000 as of December 31, 2021 and 2020, respectively.
-These funds are ineligible for redemption and the typical life of the partnerships is 12 years from the date of formation but can be extended under certain circumstances.
+The Endowment has investments in international and domestic private equity partnerships of \$18,207,797 and \$16,262,537 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$35,500,000 and has unfunded commitments of \$16,472,500 and \$20,888,750 as of December 31, 2022 and 2021, respectively.
+These funds are ineligible for redemption and the typical life of the partnerships are 12 years from the date of formation but can be extended under certain circumstances.
 These partnerships generally seek to generate higher returns over the long-term than those generally available on the foreign and domestic securities exchanges through investments in a diversified portfolio of international and domestic private capital funds.